Checkmarx/2ms/.github/scripts/pr-issue-info/title-fail.md

+# Pull Request Title Guideline

 Please, follow the guideline for a pull request title:

 `<type>(<scope>): <title starting with lowercase letter>`